SoftBank CEO slams Games as Japan races to catch up on vaccinations

 “The athletes definitely can make their Olympic dreams come true,” Bach said in comments to the International Hockey Federation on Saturday, Indian media reported.

-“We have to make some sacrifices to make this possible,” he added.
+“We have to make some sacrifices to make this possible,” Bach said.

 Our Standards: The Thomson Reuters Trust Principles.